home click highlighted hovered text for more info, see help

 City Hall in Antwerpen at Grote Markt 1

-Antwerp’s town hall is of capital cultural importance as it is one of the first examples of Renaissance architecture in the Low Countries.
-The building has a long and colourful history and has been in use since the sixteenth century.
-There is to plenty to see on the outside and inside of the city’s stateliest building.
-The Renaissance façade, the magnificent halls, and several artworks.
+Antwerp’s city hall is of great cultural importance, and is one of the first examples of Renaissance architecture in the Low Countries.
+This building, with its rich history, has been in use since the 16th century.
+There is much to admire both outside and inside Antwerp’s most stately building, including a Renaissance façade, magnificent halls and numerous works of art.

 Cathedral of Our Lady in Antwerpen at Groenplaats 21